Previously on Zhymballa

 - Mabur Ridar: headmaster of Pelor’s Academy in Northpond.

-- Lowoack brothers: two sons of a Ridgeport noble gone missing in the mountains.
+- Monkirk Lowoack: son of a Ridgeport noble gone missing in the mountains.

 - Udak: male half-ogre who lives in a cave with a pack of wolves, and hates yetis.